Please provide your zip code to see plans in your area.

 Those who receive the least assistance (Original Medicare premium assistance only, but no help with coinsurance or deductibles) might find a Medigap plan to be beneficial, but most Medicare Savings Program enrollees do not have additional coverage under a Medigap plan.

 So for low-income Medicare beneficiaries, public programs are available to fill in the gaps in Medicare coverage.
-And 33 percent of Medicare beneficiaries receive employer or union-sponsored benefits that supplement Medicare.
+And 30% of Medicare beneficiaries receive employer or union-sponsored benefits that supplement Medicare.
 But what about the rest of the population?

 Is Original Medicare enough coverage on its own?
-Most Medicare beneficiaries don’t think so: Only 23 percent of Original Medicare beneficiaries have no supplemental coverage (either from Medicaid, an employer-sponsored plan, or Medigap).
+Most Medicare beneficiaries don’t think so: Only 19% of Original Medicare beneficiaries have no supplemental coverage (either from Medicaid, an employer-sponsored plan, or Medigap).

 If you’ve got significant funds that you wouldn’t mind using to pay out-of-pocket expenses, you could get by with just Original Medicare.
 The main risks are the fact that it doesn’t have a cap on out-of-pocket costs, and it doesn’t cover outpatient prescription drugs (Medicare Part D covers prescriptions, but that’s a separate policy that enrollees buy as stand-alone coverage, unless they enroll in a Medicare Advantage plan that includes integrated Part D coverage).